KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 **Data splits (no leakage).** Each attack's data is split once into train (5%) / detector-val (5%) / GA-val (10%) / **test (80%)**.
-Detectors and the logistic head are fit on train (the detector-val split is used earlier, when the detectors are tuned); the GA selects its subset on GA-val; **every reported number is on the test split, which selection never touches.** In the transfer setting (ENAD's "unknown attack" protocol) everything is fit on FGSM: the head trains on FGSM train, the GA selects on the FGSM GA-val, and the detectors themselves are the FGSM ones.
-The target attack appears only at test — the FGSM detectors score the target's test split, and that is the reported number.
-Nothing is fit on the target attack.
+Detectors and the logistic head are fit on train (the detector-val split is used earlier, when the detectors are tuned); the GA selects its subset on GA-val; **every reported number is on the test split.** In the transfer setting everything is fit on FGSM: the head trains on FGSM train, the GA selects on the FGSM GA-val, and the detectors themselves are the FGSM ones.
+The target attack appears only at test: the FGSM detectors score the target's test split, and that is the reported numbers.

 ---